Is Mascarpone Cheese Safe During Pregnancy? (Updated 2026 Guide)

 What's Safe

-• Properly refrigerated products stored at 40°F or below
+• Products within their use by date and properly refrigerated at 40°F or below

-• No limit on consumption when pasteurized - enjoy as part of a balanced diet
+• No limit on consumption when pasteurized - enjoy in moderation as part of a balanced diet

 What to Avoid

-• Artisanal or farmers market mascarpone without clear pasteurization labeling
+• Imported artisanal mascarpone without clear pasteurization labeling

 • Products past their expiration date or with broken seals

-• Traditional tiramisu made with raw eggs (the mascarpone itself is fine)
+• Traditional tiramisu made with raw eggs (the mascarpone itself is fine, but raw eggs are not)

 Most Common Ingredients in Mascarpone Cheese Products